|

 crudity found in most youth-oriented flicks and you have a funny, family-friendly

+film.
 As for its star, Ms. Duff is beginning to outgrow her Lizzie-isms, showing

 signs of becoming a real actress.
 Having grown up on sound stages, Hilary